fernando7ct/Villain-Arc/README.md

   <em>(Click to play audio explanation)</em>
 </div>

-> **Note**: If the video above doesn't play, you can https://www.youtube.com/shorts/05BYc8R48Fk.
+> **Note**: If the video above doesn't play, you can click this link: https://www.youtube.com/shorts/05BYc8R48Fk.

 ---